ECS-179-Game-Project/Space-Chase-Game/ProjectDocument.md

 To improve game feel on the audio side:

 - I adjusted the volume of most sound effects and music in the game to overall be more balanced.
+Previously, many of the sound effects were too loud while some others were fine.
 - I adjusted the speed of some sound effects like the player jump to fit more with the action.
+The player jump sound effect used to be much longer and lower-pitched, which I thought did not feel good for a fast-paced platformer.
 - I properly positioned audio streams so they would be mixed better in stereo.
+Since most of our audio streams are 2D objects, we used to have issues with audio mixing with improperly placed audio.
 - I changed the music to loop.
+Previously, if you stayed in the menu or the game levels for too long, the music would stop playing.
 - I implemented the [audio sliders](https://github.com/ECS-179-Game-Project/Space-Chase-Game/blob/main/space-chase/scripts/Menu%20scripts/volume_slider.gd) in the volume settings.
-- I categorized sound effects and music for Godot's audio server, so they can be adjusted manually by the player in audio settings.
+- I created audio buses and categorized sound effects and music for Godot's audio server, so they can be adjusted manually by the player in audio settings.
 - I [sped up](https://github.com/ECS-179-Game-Project/Space-Chase-Game/blob/370cffc64f5a3e9fb428805a2edaaad745f5f31d/space-chase/scripts/world_audio.gd#L15) the music in the final area to give more of a sense of urgency.

 # Areas to improve